grahamjenson/list_of_recommender_systems/README.md

 8. [Oryx](https://github.com/cloudera/oryx) [v2](https://github.com/OryxProject/oryx) a large scale architecture for machine learning and prediction (suggested by [Lorand](https://disqus.com/by/disqus_V9tbLHpUxp/))
 9. [RecDB](http://www-users.cs.umn.edu/~sarwat/RecDB/) is a PostgreSQL extension to add recommendation algorithms like collaborative filtering directly into the database.

-## Non-Sass Product Recommender Systems
+## Non-SaaS Product Recommender Systems

 Not very many Non-SaaS Non-OpenSource recommender systems seem to exist.
 Below is a list: